ingresso-group/slate/source/includes/_intro.md

 - The Nutcracker (6IF) has no OPA or STUDENT discounts in price band B
 - The Nutcracker (6IF) has "collect from the venue" and "post" dispatch methods available
+- Ingressoland (1D7B8) is an undated event, meaning a dummy performance is displayed - this shouldn't be displayed to the user and should be auto-selected

 For testing events that allow selection of specific seats, use either "The Unremarkable Incident of the Cat at Lunchtime" (event ID = 7AB) or "Toy Story